 Cooking with tomatillo in dishes like Mole Verde (green mole) or Green Pozole with fish and rice are some of our favorites as they are loaded with incredible flavors.
 This easy recipe consists of blending boiled tomatillos, onion, garlic, and lime juice, cooking the rice, mixing all of the ingredients, and baking in a baking dish for about 20 minutes.
 Easy as that!
 You’re just a few simple steps from a tasty dish your family will ask for again and again.

 Many classic Latin American dishes always include rice on the side or within the dish itself.
 Use the instructions in this recipe or find the proper rice cooker ratio if you’d like to cook it in your kitchen appliance beforehand.
+Looking for a new recipe idea?
+Look at: What is chaufa.

 While this recipe is a great vegetarian option, it also pairs well with grilled chicken or grilled shrimp for some added protein.
 Serve it as a side dish or as your main entree.